veit/jupyter-tutorial/docs/intro.rst

-A platform for the above-mentioned use cases requires an extensive infrastructure that not only allows the provision of the kernel and the parameterization, time control and parallelisation of notebooks, but also the uniform provision of resources.
+A platform for the above-mentioned use cases requires an extensive infrastructure that not only allows the provision of the kernel and the parameterisation, time control and parallelisation of notebooks, but also the uniform provision of resources.

 This tutorial provides a platform that enables fast, flexible and comprehensive